texfaq/texfaq.github.io/FAQ-secnumdep.md

 Other sectioning commands are similar, but with other values used in the test.

-So a simple way to get headings of funny 'sections' such as prefaces in the table of contents is to use the counter:
+So a simple way to get headings of funny ''sections'' such as prefaces in the table of contents is to use the counter:
 ```latex
 \setcounter{secnumdepth}{-1}
 \chapter{Preface}
 ```
-Unfortunately, you have to set `secnumdepth` back to its usual value (which is&nbsp;2 in the standard styles) before you do any 'section' which you want to be numbered.
+Unfortunately, you have to set `secnumdepth` back to its usual value (which is&nbsp;2 in the standard styles) before you do any ''section'' which you want to be numbered.

 Similar settings are made, automatically, in the LaTeX book class by